Onboard

 Holland America Line

-Join Holland America Line for a 14-night cruise departing from Rome (Civitavecchia), visiting Livorno, Portofino, Marseille, Gibraltar, Barcelona, Valletta, Malta, Chania, Crete, Thira, Santorini, Kusadasi and Piraeus (Athens).
+Join Holland America Line for a 14-night cruise departing from Civitavecchia, Rome, visiting Livorno, Portofino, Marseille, France, Gibraltar, Barcelona, Malta, Chania, Crete, Thira, Santorini, Kusadasi and Athens (Piraeus), Greece.
 Enjoy luxurious accommodations and world-class amenities.

 Departure date